rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 application, to obtain the aggregation list (called in this library cb_config_string) and configure the aggregators by using one of MPIO-HINT (cb_config_list).

+Important:

+A script for running the *benchmark-IO* with the aggregation_patern is also [stored in this repository](https://github.com/rosafilgueira/Optimization_CollectiveIO_MPI/blob/master/IO-External/run-benchmark.sh), which has been used in [EDDIE cluster](http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf)

 For more details:
 - [Rosa'sPhD Thesis](http://www.arcos.inf.uc3m.es/~rosaf/tesis.pdf)
 - [Paper Data Locality Aware- VECPAR 2009] (http://link.springer.com/chapter/10.1007%2F978-3-540-92859-1_14)